DNN2LR: Interpretation-inspired Feature Crossing for Real-world Tabular Data: Experiments

-For the efficiency comparison, we involve the two most competitive compared methods, AutoCross and AutoFM.
+For the efficiency comparison, we involve AutoCross and AutoFM.
 Fig. \ref{fig:speed} shows the running time of AutoCross, AutoFM and DNN2LR for generating cross feature fields, which is illustrated after the $log_{10}$ calculation.
-We can clearly observe that, DNN2LR can perform faster than AutoCross and AutoFM, especially on wide datasets.
-Compared with AutoCross, on Employee, Adult and Criteo, DNN2LR is about $1.0\times$ to $2.0\times$ faster.
-On wide datasets, DNN2LR performs much faster than AutoCross.
-Specifically, on Movielens, Allstate, RW1 and RW2, DNN2LR's ratios of speedup on AutoCross are about $6.0\times$, $6.7\times$, $35.3\times$ and $40.3\times$ respectively.
-Meanwhile, the speed of AutoFM and that of DNN2LR are similar on Employee and Adult.
-On Criteo, DNN2LR is about $2.5\times$ faster than AutoFM.
-Similar with AutoCross, AutoFM runs much slower than DNN2LR on wide datasets.
-Specifically, on Movielens, Allstate, RW1 and RW2, DNN2LR's ratios of speedup on AutoFM are about $8.9\times$, $5.2\times$, $24.3\times$ and $77.6\times$ respectively.
-Nevertheless, for efficiency, we only generate second-order cross features with AutoFM.
+As comparing running time on wide datasets is much more valuable, we report running time on Allstate, BNP, RW1 and RW2 in Fig. \ref{fig:speed}.
+We can clearly observe that, DNN2LR can perform much faster than AutoCross and AutoFM.
 It is obvious that, compared with AutoCross and AutoFM, wider the dataset, larger DNN2LR's ratio of speedup.
 That is to say, AutoCross and AutoFM have problem in efficiency on wide datasets.
 As for DNN2LR, the whole procedure can be done via simply training a DNN model and a LR model, and the size of candidate set is only $3N$.
-These results strongly illustrate the high efficiency of DNN2LR for feature crossing, especially on datasets with large numbers of feature fields.
+These results strongly illustrate the high efficiency of DNN2LR for feature crossing, especially on real-world datasets with large numbers of feature fields.